 Wills And Trusts

 Wills and trusts are essential to any estate plan.
 They outline how assets are distributed after death.
-A will specifies beneficiaries and details asset distribution.
+A will specify beneficiaries and details asset distribution.
 It also names guardians for minor children if applicable.
 Trusts, on the other hand, manage and distribute assets during and after one’s lifetime.
 Revocable trusts can be modified or revoked during the grantor’s lifetime, while irrevocable trusts cannot be altered.
 Trusts often help avoid probate and provide confidentiality since they do not become public records.

 Power Of Attorney